Mhi-sticks/Mhi-sticks/README.md

-# 💫 About Me:
+ 💫 About Me:
-i'm currently working on an E-commerce website for gadgets<br>i'm looking to collaborate of frontend projects<br>i'm looking for help with challenges<br>i'm currently learning c<br>ask me about javascript<br>i really love music
+🔭 I’m currently working on an E-commerce website for gadgets 👯 I’m looking to collaborate on frontend projects
+🤝 I’m looking for help with coding challenges
+🌱 I’m currently learning C language
+💬 Ask me about Frontend
+⚡ I really love music

 ## 🌐 Socials: